With diabetes there are often important choices to make and many

 following day.
 Knowing this may help your diabetes team advise you on

 fine-tuning your insulin dose and carbohydrate intake in the future to

 avoid the same thing from happening again.
+For more information on

 Or maybe you are living with type 2 diabetes.
-Do you miss doses, feel
+Do you miss

-to help take better control of your unique situation.
+pinpoint realistic ways to help take better control of your unique situation.

 Perhaps you are the carer of a younger person with diabetes who is